karaoc/dayz.test/[Server-Hosting]-DebugSettings.md

 ### "DebugVehicleSync"
 Bool.
 - 0 = It's almost 1AM for me and I forgot what they do.
-I will explain them another time sorry but it's debug stuff
+I will explain them another time sorry but it's debug stuff don't worry about it
 - 1 =

 ### "DebugVehicleTransformSet"